twhipple/Superhero_NLP/README.md

 ## Conclusions
-I first tried to separate all the words in the text file, then get rid of numbers and symbols.
-Then I spent some time trying to get rid of the https links and all of the webpages.
-Finally I made all the words lowercase.
-I tried two different Tweet processing methods but neither of them worked - perhaps because the string of text had been changed to a list.

-Using the TfidfVectorizer along with my nltk cleaning that was somehow joined again to a string I was able to improve my testing accuracy for the Naive Bayes which went from 79.94% to 80.51%.
-The Random Forest testing accuracy also went up from 77.73% to 78.83%.
-Neither are great and both are only slight improvements, but nevertheless heading in the right direction.
-I still have some more cleaning issues to deal with - since a bunch of the word vectors seemed to be just letters.

 ## Future Work
 There is so much more I want to do!
 I still have a lot to learn about text pre-processing - including how to put it all into a nice easy function.
-I still need to clean out emoji's and other types of tweet junk.

 ![Picture3](https://raw.githubusercontent.com/twhipple/Superhero_NLP/main/Images/marjanblan-8I-ht65iRww-unsplash%20(1).jpg)